The causality road from dynamical triangulations to quantum gravity that describes our Universe: Basic of Theory

 In the knitting mechanism, even when ``small nonzero $|g|$'', the tiny wormholes give a large amplitude, and the knitting mechanism forms a high-dimensional space and produces a huge cosmological constant.
 On the other hand, it is known that even when many spaces are connected by wormholes with finite length as shown in Fig.\ \ref{fig:vanishingcosmologicalconstant}, it gives a large amplitude.
 This is called the Coleman mechanism and works \red{in such a way that the cosmological term becomes zero.} \footnote{ The Coleman mechanism occurs not only in two dimensions but also in high dimensions. } \cite{ColemanMecha,ColemanMechaKO,ColemanMecha2D,ColemanMechaHKK}

 By the Coleman mechanism, the cosmological term vanishes and its energy is converted into a uniform and huge energy. \footnote{ It is \red{believed that this energy is extracted from the vacuum by some} mechanisms, \red{e.g.\ via the blackbody radiation or via interactions with dilaton fields.} } This is the Big Bang.
+Since THT expansion is considered a kind of inflation, the entropy of the universe at the beginning of the Big Bang is approximately equal to the value when \lq\lq THT inflation" began, thus resulting in a low-entropy state.
 The wormholes are considered not to transmit energy because there exist no transverse modes in 2D thin tube spacetime of wormholes.
 Then, the energy is conserved.
 It is also noted that the vanishing cosmological constant induced by the Coleman mechanism determines the reference point for potential energy, which cannot be done in the Standard Model of particle physics. \footnote{ The vanishing cosmological constant helps to realize supersymmetry (SUSY) smoothly.
 However, we need more delicate and detailed discussions about this. }

 The Coleman mechanism works as long as wormholes exist. \footnote{ This property is the same as the knitting mechanism. } Therefore, it begins when the size of the universe becomes bigger than the size of wormholes{\dbltinyspace} \footnote{ Note that the size of wormholes is up to $1{\negtinyspace}/{\negdbltinyspace}\sqrt{\cc}$ because they expand hyperbolic tangentially according to \rf{THTexpansion}. } and does not end when the Big Bang occurs.
 It works even after the Big Bang and even now.
 For example, SSB of ${\rm SU}(2) \!\times\! {\rm U}(1)$ changes the vacuum energy, and it gives a nonzero cosmological term, but the Coleman mechanism returns it to zero.
 The Coleman mechanism works not only on SSB, but also on all phenomena that make the cosmological term nonzero, and makes the cosmological term zero in the end. \footnote{ \red{Dark energy cannot exist according to the Coleman mechanism.} }